-- a) it assists the Board of Directors in creating the remuneration policy; - b) submits proposals or expresses opinions on the remuneration of executive directors and other directors who hold particular offices as well as on the setting of performance objectives related to the variable component of their remuneration; - c) it monitors the application of the remuneration policy and specifically the actual achievement of the performance objectives; - d) it periodically assesses the suitability and overall consistency of the policy for the remuneration of directors and top management.
+- a) it assists the Board of Directors in creating the remuneration policy; - b) it submits proposals or expresses opinions on the remuneration of executive directors and other directors who hold particular offices as well as on the setting of performance objectives related to the variable component of that remuneration; - c) it monitors the application of the remuneration policy and specifically the actual achievement of the performance objectives; - d) it periodically assesses the suitability and overall consistency of the policy for the remuneration of directors and top management.

-During the year, the work performed by the Appointments and Remuneration Committee mainly focused on formulating proposals to the Board of Directors for the remuneration of delegated directors and directors holding particular positions and on attributing the variable component of the remuneration of Company employees.
-The Appointments and Remuneration Committee also formulated proposals and expressed its opinion on the allocation, in June 2023, of 2,000,000 units relating to the TIP 2023-2025 Performance Share Plan.
+During the year, the work of the Appointments and Remuneration Committee mainly focused on (i) supporting the Board of Directors in the drafting of TIP's new Remuneration Policy with reference to the 2024-2026 three-year period, (ii) formulating proposals for the Board of Directors on the remuneration of chief executive officers and directors holding special offices and on the allocation of the variable component of the remuneration of the Company's employees, and (iii) assessing the attainment of the Performance Share Plan TIP 2022/2023 targets.
+The Appointments and Remuneration Committee also formulated proposals and expressed its opinion on the allocation, in September 2024, of 2,000,000 units relating to the Performance Share Plan TIP 2024-2026.